stateful/docs.runme.dev/docs/guide/monitoring-stack.md

 EOF
 ```

-Step Two: Run Alertmanager as a Service
-Now, you can run your Alertmanager as a service.
-To do this, navigate to the “[Run Alert as a Service](https://github.com/stateful/blog-examples/blob/main/kubernetes/monitoring-stack/linux.md#run-alert-manager-as-a-service)” section, enter the command in your Runme cell, and run it.

 - Step Two: Run Alert Manager as a Service

 Now, you can run your alert manager as a service.
 To do this, run the command below